Regression-based proximal causal inference for right-censored time-to-event data: Introduction

+\textcite{tchetgen2020introduction} generalize PCI to complex longitudinal studies and derive the proximal g-formula to identify the joint causal effects of time-varying treatments subject to both measured and latent time-varying confounding, extending James Robins' g-methods to the proximal setting~\supercite{fitzmaurice2008estimation}.
+They also propose proximal g-computation, a proxy-based generalization of the g-computation algorithm.
+In the case of continuous outcomes, under linear models for NCO $W$ and primary outcome $Y$ , \textcite{tchetgen2020introduction} establish that the corresponding proximal g-computation algorithm can be implemented by following a two-stage regression procedure.
+Recently, \textcite{liu2024regression} extended the two-stage regression approach to handle binary, polytomous, or count outcomes under a familiar generalized linear model formulation in a point exposure setting.
+As they demonstrate, the regression-based approach is appealing for routine application of PCI as it circumvents the need to solve certain complicated integral equations typically involved in nonparametric PCI estimation~\supercite{ghassami2022minimax}.

-Despite these advances, PCI remains somewhat underdeveloped for right-censored failure time outcomes with two notable exceptions; the first, \textcite{ying2022proximal} propose a PCI approach to identify the marginal causal effect of a point exposure on the survival curve; while \textcite{ying2024proximal} proposes a proximal approach to account for dependent censoring.
-Similar to the original formulation of \textcite{miao2018identifying} and \textcite{ying2023proximal}, both papers contend with having to solve challenging integral equations to achieve identification and therefore may not be practical in routine epidemiological applications.
+Despite these advances, PCI remains somewhat underdeveloped for right-censored failure time outcomes with two notable exceptions; first, \textcite{ying2022proximal} proposed a PCI approach to identify the marginal causal effect of a point exposure on the survival curve; while \textcite{ying2024proximal} subsequently proposed a proximal approach to account for dependent censoring.
+Similar to the original formulation of \textcite{miao2018identifying} both papers contend with having to solve ill-posed Fredholm integral equations of the first kind to achieve identification and therefore may not be practical in routine epidemiological applications.
 A simple regression-based PCI approach for survival outcomes akin to the two-stage regression approach of ~\textcite{tchetgen2020introduction} and \textcite{liu2024regression} is still lacking.